CleanML: A Study for Evaluating the Impact of Data Cleaning on ML Classification Tasks: CleanML Database Schema

+We aim to evaluate the impact of cleaning on ML model performance both in the model development phase and in the model deployment phase using these four metrics:

+\stitle{Model Development Scenario (BD).} During the model development phase, ML developers would like to assess whether cleaning the training data can potentially improve the model performance on unseen test data.
+Therefore, we need to train two models: one trained on the original dirty training set and one trained on the cleaned version.
+To compare the two models on equal grounds, we need to evaluate them on the same test set.
+We can either compare the two models on the same dirty test set (i.e., compare \textit{Case A} with \textit{Case C}) or the same cleaned test set (i.e., compare \textit{Case B} with \textit{Case D}).
+We choose to compare \textit{Case B} with \textit{Case D} as it is common practice to ensure that the test set is cleaned for performance evaluations.

+\stitle{Model Deployment Scenario (CD).} During the model deployment phase, a particular ML model has been trained and deployed into production to make predictions on incoming test data.
+In this phase, ML developers would like to know whether cleaning the test data can improve the performance of an already trained model.
+Hence, we can either compare \textit{Case A} with \textit{Case B}, or compare \textit{Case C} with \textit{Case D}.
+We choose to compare \textit{Case C} with \textit{Case D} because they use the cleaned training data, which often produces a better model.

-\end{itemize} \textbf{Special Handling for Missing Values.} Missing values need special attention; they occur when no value is stored for a variable in an observation.
-We cannot train models when some data is missing.
-Thus, Cases A and B in Table~\ref{approach} are not available for missing values.
-Instead of comparing dirty and cleaned datasets, we compare the difference between a deletion dataset (a dataset with missing values deleted) and an imputation dataset (a dataset with missing values imputed).
-The four cases for missing values are shown in Table~\ref{approach2}.
-We only consider the ``BD'' scenario for missing values, which captures the difference of imputing and deleting training samples while testing the model performance in the imputed test set.
-This scenario is the authentic scenario we encounter in production, where it is not allowed to delete instances from the test set, so missing values in the test set have to be repaired using imputation methods.
+\stitle{Special Consideration for Missing Values.} Missing values need special attention, as we cannot train a model or make predictions on a dataset with missing values.
+This means that \textit{Cases A}, \textit{B}, \textit{C} in Table~\ref{approach} are not available when dealing with missing values.
+To deal with this issue, we treat the dataset by deleting records with missing values as the ``dirty'' dataset, and a cleaned dataset is only achieved by filling in the missing values, as shown in~Table~\ref{approach2}.
+In addition, we can only consider the model development scenario (BD) for missing values since deleting records from test set (i.e., \textit{Case A} and \textit{Case C}) is usually not acceptable in practice --- the missing values in test set have to be filled in to make predictions.